 I wrote my first hard-hitting piece on the family computer: “Local boy throws corn at sister.”
 (Yes, I was the sister.)
 My work now spans television news, documentary filmmaking, graphic novels, non-fiction, and podcasts.
 All of my people-centered storytelling aims to amplify marginalized voices and motivate change.

 My passion for ethical journalism as a critical component of democracy has taken me from local news to CNN.
-Now I’m continuing my work as a freelance journalist, producer, and writer to reach adult and young people through national publications, books, and speaking engagements.
+Now I’m continuing my work as a freelance journalist, producer, and author to reach adult and young people through national publications, books, and speaking engagements.

 Some of these projects took months or, in some cases, years of relationship building, fact checking, and legal review.
 My reporting also includes quick-turn pieces on breaking news on related topics.